dim13/gone/README.md

 Name
 ----

 Where has my time gone?
-Automatic work ativity tracker in pure Go.
+X11 automatic work ativity tracker in pure Go.

 Synopsis
 --------